najibghadri/redux-dunk/README.md

 #### Are effects impure - dependency injection

 This is a questions of your architecture.
 If effects use global dependencies then they are.
 This is an issue to be take care of in loop as well.
 Using a global HTTP API module or storage module or anything from global scope makes your tests difficult to test.
-This might not be an issue for some, and could be circumvented by taking care of global dependencies.
+This might not be an issue for some, and could be circumvented by taking care of global dependencies for example with a function that creates effects with dependencies.

-However this might not be preferred for some and an idea to solve this is depndency injection.
-When setting up dunk you could add dependency objects which will be passed next to the store api object.
-That makes an effect's shape: `async({ dispatch, getState }, {...dependencies}) => any`.
-If there is a need we can implement this.
-(There is also a way to dynamically update dependencies if there is a need 😉)

 #### About dunk as middleware
 While loop installs as an enhancer, we found there is no need for that. dunk is only a middleware.
 Calling `loop` returns a modified object that contains the effects, however `dunk` simply returns the state object it got, and queues the effects in the internal queue.
 This is partly because dunk is a middleware, not an enhancer, which simplifies the architecture of the library.